ArtOfCode-/concaten/CODE_STYLE.md

 * Include headers as little as possible -- if `<string.h>` is only needed for something's implementation, include it only in the relevant source file, not the header.
+* Types should only have their own file if they're used by more than one other type, and aren't intrinsically tied to a certain type.
+If they don't deserve their own file, they should be forward-declared at most in the header, then defined in the source file, of their associated type.